 - 50’s Prime Time Cafe/Tune In Lounge – comfort-food favorites like fried chicken and old-fashioned meat loaf, peanut butter and jelly milkshakes, sundaes.
 Specialty cocktails.

-- Sci-Fi Dine-In Theater Restaurant – cosmic concoctions ranging from salads and sandwiches to linguini and fresh fish.
+- Sci-Fi Dine-In Theater Restaurant – cosmic concoctions featuring out of this world burgers.
 Diners watch a big screen featuring favorite science fiction scenes.

-- ABC Commissary – creative fast food includes Angus cheeseburgers, seafood platter and salads.
+- ABC Commissary – creative fast food includes chicken club sandwich, pork carnitas tacos or plant-based California Burger.

-- Mama Melrose’s Ristorante Italiano – gourmet pizza baked in wood-burning brick ovens.
-Mama Melrose brings old-fashioned Italian cooking, including pasta, steak and seafood, to an upscale environment.
+- Mama Melrose’s Ristorante Italiano – Mama Melrose brings old-fashioned Italian cooking, including pasta, steak and seafood, to an upscale environment.

 - Hollywood & Vine – casual family buffet with fresh salads, rotisserie meats and vegetables.
-(Disney Junior characters meet-and-greet during breakfast and lunch)
+(Disney Junior characters meet-and-greet during breakfast and lunch and Minnie & Friends for lunch).

-- Min & Bill’s Dockside Diner – specialty sandwiches and beverages.
+- Min & Bill’s Dockside Diner – serving up shrimp salad rolls and chipotle chicken salad rolls.

 Reservations can be made at Hollywood Junction Red Car Station (corner of Hollywood and Sunset) on the day of visit for The Hollywood Brown Derby, 50’s Prime Time Cafe, Sci-Fi Dine-In Theater Restaurant, Hollywood & Vine and Mama Melrose’s.
-For advance reservations, guests may call 407/WDW-DINE or visit DisneyWorld.com/dining.
+For advance reservations, guests may call 407/WDW-DINE, make reservations through the My Disney Experience app, or visit DisneyWorld.com/dining.

 The idea for a park based on favorite movie themes originated with Walt Disney at a time when studio back lot tours were limited to a privileged few.
 He first considered a park on his own back lot.
 Land issues combined with potential traffic problems caused him to look elsewhere; namely, Anaheim.
 The result was Disneyland.
 In the mid 1980s, a greatly expanded production schedule for The Walt Disney Company demanded more facilities.
 Rather than buy expensive land in California, the company utilized its Florida property and combined production facilities with theme-park attractions to give Disney guests a behind-the-scenes Hollywood experience.